xbeat/Machine-Learning/README.md

 Introduction to Recurrent Neural Networks (RNNs)

 Recurrent Neural Networks are a class of artificial neural networks designed to work with sequential data.
 Unlike feedforward networks, RNNs have loops that allow information to persist, making them ideal for tasks involving time series, natural language processing, and speech recognition.

+## NumPy Shortcuts for Efficient Data Analysis

+NumPy Essentials: Your Shortcut to Efficient Data Analysis

+NumPy is a fundamental library for scientific computing in Python.
+This guide will walk you through essential NumPy commands and operations, helping you streamline your data analysis workflow.
+Let's dive in with some practical examples and code snippets.

 ## LLM Multi-Agent Architecture in Python